jbtronics/settings-bundle/docs/usage/forms.md

 ## Embedded settings

 Embedded settings in a settings class are recursively rendered as subforms.
-This means you can define complex settings forms with nested subforms, by using the root settings (or any other node) of your settings hierachy.
+This means you can define complex settings forms with nested subforms, by using the root settings (or any other node) of your settings hierarchy.

 If you have a non-tree structure (with circular references), the form builder will throw an exception, as it is not possible to render a circular form.
-In that cases you will need to restrict the rendered form fields using the `groups` option.
+In those cases, you will need to restrict the rendered form fields using the `groups` option.